-- 1. Insert the PowerBook Duo into the dock and turn on the PowerBook. - 2.
-Choose Control Panels from the Apple (\) menu. - 3.
-Double-click the Network icon to open the Network control panel.
+- Insert the PowerBook Duo into the dock and turn on the PowerBook. - 2 Choose Control Panels from the Apple () menu. - Double-click the Network icon to open the Network control panel.

-When the Network control panel opens, an EtherTalk icon and icons for any other installed network connection software are displayed.
+When the Network control panel opens, EtherTalk and any other installed network connection software is displayed.

-4. Click the icon of the EtherTalk network connection.
+Click the EtherTalk network connection.